 By George Reed

-George Reed is a Chesapeake resident who is a retired educator and past Board Chair of the STOP agency.
+George Reed is a retired educator and a resident of Chesapeake.